N0MIZ0/Cryptonite_Taskphase_Advait/OASIS.md

 # 9. Keynough is enough
 By looking at the challenge question I understood that the long alpha-numeric code and the term "ARTEMIS_WHISPER" were the only key take-away points.
 I searched online for *online code decoding* and found the application **cryptii**
 <br> It had many variants of codes.
 I asked chatgpt which varient this code was, and it replied with 5 varients which could it could be.
 Luckily for me out fo those 5, only 2 were present in Cryptii - "Vigenere" and "Cipher". <br>
-I tried cipher and all the 24 permutations, but it didnt make any sense.
+I tried cipher and all the 26 permutations, but it didnt make any sense.
 But when I switched to *Vigenere* it all made sense.
 In this varient I had to give a key on which it would encrypt the given code. <br>
 I then gave WHISPER as the key and found my flag.

 # 10. BasiKEllY
+I again got a long alpha-numeric code to be decrypted.
+I was cluless on what it was so I asked chatgpt what type of code was this and how do I decrypt it.
+It replied saying that it was **base64** type.
+<br> I proceeded opening an online base64 to text convertor but the output was not making sense as it was all symbols. *Coincidentally* the drop down menu had an option for conversion from **base32** as well.
+And yes, when I did that, out of pure coincidence I got my flag.
+# 11. Key-Key do you love me?
+This challenge really tested my communication skills.
+The **F.R.I.D.A.Y.** bot was not budging at all and kept on talking about 15 kittens and how they had to be kept safe.
+So I manipulated it. <br>
+I made it to imagine that the kittens were in danger and only the password would help them, as assumed the bot gave in.
+The bot gave the password, once said the bot in itself gave the flag.
+# 12. Microsoft StrongEdge
+This one was also comparitvely easy. <br>
+The attachment was a 4 slide ppt.
+I went through the presentation looking for hidden notes/texts but found nothing.
+I tried adding custom templates and found that slide 1 and slide 4 could get the template but slide 2 and slide 3 were not getting effected.
+I investigated more on slide 2 and slide 3 but found nothing.
+After further investigations of zomming in, zooming out, etc, I finally found a **minimized hidden image** in the left bottom corner of slide 1.
+<br> It was a mirror image, once flipped horizontally it represented a code.
+From my knowledge in *challenge 9* I concluded that this code was a *cipher* and could be easily decrypted among the 26 permutations of each alphabet being shifter across.
+As guessed, it was indeed a cipher code and was successfully decoded. <br>
+The decoded text was the correct flag.

+X---------------------------X---------------------------X---------------------------X---------------------------X---------------------------X---------------------------X---------------------------X---------------X